 - Benefits that prioritize family, from paid leave to flexible schedules

-- Support for wellness–and not just physical health
+- Support for wellness benefits–and not just physical health

-At IncentFit, we hear from hundreds of mid-sized businesses looking to appeal to a new crop of millennials and to older generations.
+At IncentFit, we hear from hundreds of mid-sized businesses looking to appeal to a new crop of millennials and to older generations (we also hear from small-sized businesses, and we refer them to these small business employee benefits).
 And they’re on the right track!

 Many of our clients get started by launching IncentFit Rewards.
 It shows that you’re doing more than just talking about employee health and happiness…you’re willing to “walk the talk” and incentivize health with real money.